Matthew HarwoodJungian Analysis, Psychotherapy, Internal Family Systems

 How It Works

 In an IFS session, once the ‘parts’ which are causing us trouble have been identified and accessed, the aim is set up an internal dialogue with them in order to find out why it is that they do what do.
-Most of my clients are able to do this with ease, with a little bit of facilitation from me.
+Most people are able to do this with ease, with just a little bit of facilitation from the therapist.
 Often it turns out that these ‘parts’ are usually guarding (or protecting) a wounded ‘inner-child’ part known as an ‘exile.’
 ‘Exiles’ are invariably ‘parts’ that have been wounded at some time in the past, often in early childhood.
 As the name implies, they are usually hidden deep within the psyche at the deepest level.
 Once the ‘exile’ lying underneath the problem has been detected and brought into consciousness the idea is to bring you into a new relationship with it.
 If all goes well, we get to the point whereby the burdens of pain which the ‘exile’ is carrying can be released, and healing and transformation can occur.
 And once the hidden ‘exile’ is healed then the final step is to go back to the ‘part’ carrying the original problem and seeing how that can now be resolved.

 The Healing Power of ‘Self’

 One important IFS insight which is of particular interest to Jungians is that in order for this work to be effective the client has to be helped to get into connection with ‘Self’.
 Once there is sufficient ‘Self-energy’ within the system the natural self-healing tendency of the psyche takes over and spontanously knows what to do.
-IFS has a particular set of skills for helping clients to quickly get into ‘Self’ – even if they’ve never had such an experience before.
+IFS has a particular set of skills for helping clients to quickly get into ‘Self’ – even if the client has never had such an experience before.